Kaden Braithwaite

-Kaden Elliot Braithwaite (born 8 February 2008) is an English footballer who plays as a defender for Manchester City.
+Kaden Elliot Braithwaite (born 8 February 2008) is an English professional footballer who plays as a defender for Premier League club Manchester City.

 Club career

 Braithwaite was born in Bolton and was first scouted by Manchester City at under-sevens level while playing for his grassroots team Ladybridge.
 He was named vice-captain of their under-18 team.

 On 24 September 2024, Braithwaite made his senior club debut starting in the EFL Cup against Watford.
 He became the third-youngest player to make their full debut for the club, and the youngest player to play under manager Pep Guardiola.

 International career

 Born in England, Braithwaite is of Jamaican descent.
 He is an England youth international.
 In 2023 he made four appearances for the England under-15 team and also represented England U16.

-In September 2024 he scored for England U17 against Germany.
-He was included in the squad for the 2025 UEFA European Under-17 Championship as well as the 2025 FIFA U-17 World Cup.
+In September 2024 Braithwaite scored for England U17 against Germany.
+He was included in the squad for the 2025 UEFA European Under-17 Championship and started all three of their games at the tournament as England were eliminated at the group stage.

-On 3 September 2025, Braithwaite made his England U18 debut during a 3-1 win over Ukbekistan.
+On 3 September 2025, Braithwaite made his England U18 debut during a 3-1 win over Uzbekistan.
+Later that year Braithwaite was selected for the 2025 FIFA U-17 World Cup and played every minute of their tournament including the round of sixteen defeat by Austria.